 The Town of Newfields is on-line with the Division of Motor Vehicles for registrations.
 As an on-line municipal agent, data is made available instantaneously to the DMV.
 The Town of Newfields can issue vanity plates, conservation plates and state park plates.
 We can also replace lost, stolen or damaged plates and issue certified copies of registrations.
 We can renew vehicle registrations with weights up to 26,000 lbs.

 Vanity passenger plates are available with seven digits; conservation "Moose" plates are available with six digits.
 Motorcycle plates are available with five digits.
-The vanity plate fee is $40.
-Plate types can only be changed during the month of renewal or at the time of a new registration.
-Please inquire with the Town Clerk to check the availability of vanity plates.
-You can also check availability on-line on the NH Division of Motor Vehicles web pages.
+The vanity plate fee is $40 and all applications for vanity plates must go directly to Concord for approval.
+You may check availability on-line on the NH Division of Motor Vehicles web pages.

 The revenues from the sale of the conservation plates directly benefit existing state conservation, wildlife and historic preservation programs and will be used to conserve land, restore historic building, plant wildflowers, and implement local resource conservation plans and survey rate plants and animals.